khipukamayuq/escape_room/README.md

 and will prompt further when necessary.
 Player is free to explore the room and examine or use items in the room.
 Certain action/options/story-advancement are only available when conditions have been met.

-This is a huge slop of sphagetti.
-Written primarily stream-of-consciousness over the last 48hrs or so.
-I'm so sorry.